cartovarc/react-interface/README.md

 </tr>
 </table>

-This project was the result of follwing this course with [React.js Building an Interface](https://www.linkedin.com/learning/react-js-building-an-interface-8551484).
+This project was the result of following this course with [React.js Building an Interface](https://www.linkedin.com/learning/react-js-building-an-interface-8551484).

-### Run
+### Running locally

 ```bash
 yarn install